KTHse/tinywebtex/README.md

 Tiny WebTex is as of this writing known to work reasonably well on:

-Mac OS X Mountain Lion: Safari 6, Chrome 23, Firefox 16 and Opera 12.
+Mac OS X Mountain Lion: Safari 6, Chrome 23, Firefox 16 and Opera 12 works fine.

-Windows 7: Chrome 23 and Firefox 16.
-Internet Explorer 9*
+Windows 7: Chrome 23 and Firefox 16 works fine.
+Internet Explorer 9 almost (See Note 1)

-Linux Fedora 17: Chrome 23 and Firefox 16.
+Linux Fedora 17: Chrome 23 and Firefox 16 works fine.

-iOS 6: Safari 6 and Dolphin 6*
+iOS 6: Safari 6 works fine.
+Dolphin 6 almost (See Note 1)

+Notes:

-*) Selecting text and then activating tinywebtex will not insert the text in the popup and replace it with the WebTex representation.
+(1) Selecting text and then activating tinywebtex will not insert the text in the popup and replace it with the WebTex representation.

 ## Install